British Islands: Statutory definition

 The Irish Free State was established on 6 December 1922 and the Interpretation Act 1978 came into force on 1 January 1979.

-The Interpretation Act 1978 applies to itself and to any Act passed after the commencement of that Act and, to the extent specified in Part I of Schedule 2, to Acts passed before the commencement of that Act.
+The Interpretation Act 1978 applies to itself and to any act passed after the commencement of that act and, to the extent specified in part I of schedule 2, to acts passed before the commencement of that act.

 This definition of "British Islands" does not include the British Overseas Territories.

 History

-The expression "British Islands" was formerly defined by section 18(1) of the Interpretation Act 1889.
-This definition applied to the Interpretation Act 1889 itself, and to every Act passed after the commencement of that Act on 1 January 1890.
+The expression "British Islands" was formerly defined by section 18(1) of the Interpretation Act 1889 as meaning the then United Kingdom of Great Britain and Ireland, the Channel Islands, and the Isle of Man.
+This definition applied to the Interpretation Act 1889 itself, and to every act passed after the commencement of that act on 1 January 1890.

 Section 19 of the Lloyd's Signal Stations Act 1888 contained a definition of "British Islands".
 The Lloyd's Signal Stations Act 1888 was repealed by the Lloyd's Act 1982.

+The Irish Free State left the United Kingdom on 6 December 1922 (although the latter's full name was not changed to "United Kingdom of Great Britain and Northern Ireland" until the Royal and Parliamentary Titles Act 1927).
+On 27 March 1923 an Order in Council was made changing the default statutory interpretation of various expressions, including "British Islands", "United Kingdom", and "Ireland"; they would be interpreted within the British Islands as excluding the Irish Free State, but interpreted elsewhere in the British Empire as including the Irish Free State.

 Colonial statutes

 Section 5(2) of the Interpretation Ordinance, 1891 of British Guiana contained a definition of "British Islands".

 Section 2 of the Interpretation Ordinance (c 2) (1953) of British Honduras contained a definition of "British Islands".

 Section 28(ii) of the Interpretation and Common Form Ordinance, 1903 of the Seychelles contained a definition of "British Islands".